Media Insights:Decoding the Digital Age – The Significance and Limitations of Hall Theory in Contemporary Media

 3.Critical thinking and limitations

 Inequality in technological literacy and decoding ability.
-Case of COVID-19 vaccine information dissemination: How cultural and technological gaps exacerbate the information gap.
+The case of COVID-19 vaccine information dissemination: How cultural and technological gaps exacerbate the information gap.

 4.Summary and suggestions